 If you are in a position where a move as a partner is something that you are considering, then in order to assess your ability to move with a client following (and potentially a team) and the timeline and ease with which you are able facilitate this, you will need to consider restrictive covenants and their enforceability.
 Partners are sometimes taken aback to find that their covenants actually have a fighting chance of being enforced, despite on first appearance seeming overly harsh.
-Whilst they should be of concern and you should bear them in mind, do consider that in practice, in most cases an agreement can be reached.
+Whilst they should be of concern and you should bear them in mind, do consider that in practice an agreement can be reached in most cases.
 There are few things you will need to do/contemplate in order to place yourself in the best position from which to negotiate.

 1. Read the Deed

 The first thing you will need to do is to re-familiarise yourself with your partnership deed or LLP agreement.
-The following “checklist” will always be applicable to equity partners and whether or not it is to salaried or to fixed share partners, will depend on whether their contractual terms would have them construed as more than mere employees with the badge of partner; for example, those who take part in partnership decisions, make capital contributions and take a share of profits.
+The following “checklist” will always be applicable to equity partners, and whether or not it is to salaried or to fixed share partners will depend on whether their contractual terms would have them construed as more than mere employees with the badge of partner; for example, those who take part in partnership decisions, make capital contributions, and/or take a share of profits.

 The law treats partners and employees in this respect completely differently; the latter are deemed to have inherently weaker bargaining power and not to benefit from a stake in the goodwill of the firm.
 Whilst covenants are of course applicable to employees, they are certainly far more likely to be binding (and more onerous) on partners, so check where you stand.

 What do clauses dealing with garden leave state?
 What are the provisions relating to the solicitation and canvassing of firm clients, or conducting business with firm clients?
 What are the provisions relating to the solicitation of other partners or assistants?